pdelab/pyeafe/Contributing.md

   conda activate pyeafe
 ```
 To exit the virtual environment,
-run `exit` and the `(pyeafe)` prefix should no longer be visible in the command prompt.
+run `conda deactivate` and the `(pyeafe)` prefix should no longer be visible in the command prompt.

 ## Updating the virtual environment
 When packages are updated, run:
 ```
-  conda env update --file environment
+  conda env update --file environment.yml
 ```
+to get the latest environment installed.
 If new dependencies are added to the virtual environment,
 they must be tracked in the `environment.yml` file.
 Writing the list of dependencies to this file should be done by